-The switch can also be managed over the network with a web browser or Telnet application.
+The switch can be managed over the network with a web browser.
 The switch includes a built-in network management agent that allows it to be managed in-band using SNMP or RMON (Groups 1, 2, 3, 9) protocols.
-It also has an RJ45 console port connector on the front panel for out-of-band management.
-A PC may be connected to this port for configuration and monitoring out-of-band via a null-modem serial cable.
-(See Appendix B for wiring options.)

 NOTE: For a detailed description of the management features, refer to the User's manual.